marciofk/hva-asv-assignment-3/README.md

 	* In *Post-build actions*, create a *deploy war/ear to a container*
 	* You can use "target/*.war" to specify the file
 	* Leave the context path empty
-	* Select "Tomcat 8 container"
+	* Select "Tomcat 9 remote"
 	* Inform the Tomcat URL (http://localhost:8080) and credentials (use the user tomcat, password tomcat)
 6. Go to the main page and schedule a build
 7. Check if the build executed properly